IR-MCL: Implicit Representation-Based Online Global Localization: Related Work

-Recently, neural implicit representations have also been used for various robotics applications and improved the performance of different robotic tasks.
+Recently, neural implicit representations have also been used to support robot mapping and localization.
 For example, iNeRF by Lin~\etalcite{lin2021iros} estimates the camera pose by inverting the training process of NeRF to optimize the camera pose with a trained NeRF.
 There are also works that exploit an implicit scene representation in localization and mapping for mobile robots.
 Moreau~\etalcite{moreau2021corl} propose to use NeRF to synthesize observations and enhance the mapping and localization results under limited amount of real data.
-They later also propose ImPosing~\cite{moreau2022arxiv}, which uses the implicit representation to achieve real-time loop closing at a city scale.
+They later also propose ImPosing~\cite{moreau2023wacv}, which uses the implicit representation to achieve real-time loop closing at city-scale.
 Adamkiewicz~\etalcite{adamkiewicz2022ral} build a vision-only navigation system based on a pre-trained NeRF to forecast the measurement of the future robot state for optimizing the trajectory.
-In addition to localization and mapping, implicit neural representations have also been used for supporting robotic object manipulations by learning an object-centric dense descriptor model~\cite{lin2022icra} or improving reinforcement learning techniques~\cite{driess2022arxiv}.
-To the best of our knowledge, our proposed IR-MCL system is the first work that uses an implicit neural representation as an observation model for global localization in indoor environments.
+Concurrent to our work, Loc-NeRF~\cite{maggio2022arxiv} was released, which exploits the implicit map representation for visual localization.
+To the best of our knowledge, our proposed IR-MCL system is the first work that uses an implicit neural representation as an observation model for LiDAR-based global localization in indoor environments.